Operation Stand-By: Seek Attorney-to-Attorney Advice from a Civilian Attorney

-In working with your clients in the delivery of military legal assistance, there may be times when you need state-specific legal information, or perhaps deeper analysis of a legal area with which you are less familiar.
-For example, due to your client's unique facts, you may have questions about the proper jurisdiction for your client's case, whether there is a potential legal remedy for your client's issue in a certain state, or how a particular remedy in an unfamiliar legal area can be pursued.
-Through the new Operation Stand-By, you will be able to connect with civilian attorneys who can advise you on these issues through short phone conversations or emails.
+While working with your clients in the delivery of military legal assistance, there may be times when you need state-specific legal information, or perhaps a deeper analysis of a legal area with which you are less familiar.
+For example, due to your client’s unique facts, you may have questions about the proper jurisdiction for your client’s case, whether there is a potential legal remedy for your client’s issue in a certain state, or how a particular remedy in an unfamiliar legal area can be pursued.
+Through Operation Stand-By, you may connect with civilian attorneys who can advise you on these issues through short phone conversations or emails.

-Volunteer attorneys throughout the county have registered with the Operation Stand-By to provide state-specific legal guidance to military attorneys in the following areas: bankruptcy, criminal, consumer, disability, domestic relations, education, employment, guardianship, health care, housing, immigration, personal injury, public benefits, tax, trusts and estates/probate, military discharge upgrades, and veterans benefits.
+Volunteer attorneys throughout the country have registered with Operation Stand-By to provide state-specific legal guidance to military attorneys in the following areas: bankruptcy, consumer, criminal, employment, expungements, family law, guardianship, housing/landlord-tenant, immigration, personal injury, public benefits, special education, tax, trusts and estates/probate, military discharge upgrades, and veterans benefits.

 No. You may not contact these attorneys to seek pro bono representation for your clients.
 There is no expectation that volunteer attorneys registered with Operation Stand-By will provide pro bono representation for your client.
 Attorneys registered with Operation Stand-By only agree to attorney-to-attorney consultations.
 If you would like to seek pro bono representation for a client, please consider completing an ABA Military Pro Bono Project referral form on behalf of your client, or visiting ABA Home Front for information about local legal programs.

-The list of Operation Stand-By volunteer attorneys is accessible by military legal assistance attorneys who are registered with the Military Pro Bono Project or the ABA Veterans Claims Assistance Network.
+The list of Operation Stand-By volunteer attorneys is accessible by military legal assistance attorneys and pro bono attorneys who are registered with the ABA Military Pro Bono Project or the ABA Veterans Claims Assistance Network.
 You may only use the list to seek attorney-to-attorney advice from the attorneys on the Operation Stand-By lists when you need guidance so you can further assist your servicemember clients.
 Clients should not communicate directly with an Operation Stand-By volunteer.
-You may not provide any information on the Operation Stand-By lists to your clients or other individuals, unless a volunteer attorney explicitly provides you permission to pass on his or her contact information.
+You may not provide any information on the Operation Stand-By lists to your clients or other individuals, unless a volunteer attorney explicitly provides you with permission to pass on his or her contact information.